-On January 6, 2017, the Company entered into a new credit agreement (the "Priming Credit Agreement") with certain existing lenders under the Senior Credit Facilities and SunTrust, as administrative agent for itself and the lenders.
-The Priming Credit Agreement provides an aggregate borrowing commitment of \$25.0 million, which will be fully drawn at closing.
-The Company intends to use the proceeds of the borrowing under the Priming Credit Agreement (i) to permanently prepay a portion of the outstanding revolving loan balance under the Senior Credit Facilities, (ii) to cash collateralize letters of credit issued under the
+On January 6, 2017, the Company entered into a credit agreement (the "Priming Credit Agreement" and, together with the Senior Credit Facilities, the "Prior Credit Agreements") with certain existing lenders under the Senior Credit Facilities and SunTrust, as administrative agent for itself and the lenders.
+The Priming Credit Agreement provided an aggregate borrowing commitment of \$25.0 million, which was fully drawn at closing.